stratumn/agent/packages/agent-client-js/README.md

   .getAgent('http://localhost:3000')
   .then(function(agent) {
     const process = agent.processes.firstProcess;
-    process.createMap('A new map');
+    return process.createMap('A new map');

-    // you can also add references to that first segment return process.withRefs('abc123').createMap('A new map');
+    // you could also have added references to the first segment:
+    // return process.withRefs('abc123').createMap('A new map, with references');
   })
   .then(function(segment) {
     console.log(segment);